 - If you choose to not disclose the price of your products/services, people will write more comments and direct messages asking for it.
 This will raise the popularity of your post and give you potential customers, but it’s a shallow practice.
 Judgment call.

 - Tell stories behind what you do/sell.
 Show how you make it, show the production process, work environment.
 People are drawn to real stories and real people.
 And they like buying from real people, so be human even when you represent a company.

-That’s about it in terms of getting your account off the ground and finding future customers.
+That’s about it in terms of getting your Instagram account for business off the ground and finding future customers.
 Keep in mind that Instagram is not a universally fitting channel.
 If you’re selling financial services or steel beams, don’t expect your audience to hang out there.
 Be considerate of their interests and routines, always think of what you can offer besides product images.
 Good luck!